Lyn Duff

-Lyn Duff (born 1976) is an American journalist.
+Lyn Duff, now principally known as Athena Kolbe, (born 1976) is an American journalist and college professor.
 Her career began in eighth grade with an underground school newspaper and has continued in various written and audio mediums.
+After being forced into anti-gay conversion therapy by her mother she escaped.
 She has done extensive reporting in Israel and Haiti.
-After being forced into anti-gay conversion therapy as a child, she escaped, survived, and was emancipated from her parents.
-She speaks out for youth rights and criticizes the mental health systems.
-Having a BA in international affairs and labor law and an MA in Theology, she is affiliated with the Pacific News Service and KPFA radio's Flashpoints, an evening drive-time public affairs show heard daily on Pacifica Radio.
+She speaks out for youth rights and criticizes certain mental health systems.
+She was affiliated with Flashpoints, an evening drive-time public affairs show heard daily on Pacifica Radio.
+She is now an assistant professor of social work at Barry University.

 Early years

 Born in California in 1976, Duff began her journalistic career as the founder of an underground school newspaper, The Tiger Club, while an 8th grader at South Pasadena Junior High School in 1989.
 After five published issues, she was suspended from school by the principal for refusing to stop disseminating the newspaper.

-After seeking help from the American Civil Liberties Union (ACLU), the South Pasadena Unified School District agreed to allow her to return to school.
+After gaining help from the American Civil Liberties Union (ACLU), the South Pasadena Unified School District agreed to allow her to return to school.
 She completed her 8th grade year and was then accepted as an early entrance student to California State University, Los Angeles (CSULA), which she attended for a year and a half.

-While at CSULA Duff was on staff of an alternative newspaper published by Los Angeles art critic Mat Gleason who, at the time, was a graduate student in the school of journalism and president of an alternative Greek organization, Omega Omega Omega, and later went on to publish Coagula Art Journal.
+While at CSULA Duff was on staff of an alternative newspaper published by Los Angeles art critic Mat Gleason then a graduate student in the school of journalism.